Joaopmoliveira/RobotUltrasoundCalibration/ReadMe.md

 ## Robotic Ultrasound Calibration

 This document introduces our implementation of a novel ultrasound calibration algorithm for robotic systems.
-We've designed this code in C++ to optimize solver speed while making it available to the broader scientific community for potential improvements.
+We've designed this code in C++ to optimize solver speed (it takes 2 milliseconds to solve the optimization problem) while making it available to the broader scientific community for potential improvements.

 Additionally, we've developed a MATLAB wrapper through a MEX function to simplify prototyping for both commercial and non-commercial use.
 The function's API is straightforward: